faoziaziz/api-gfw/README.md

+# API-GFW-Client

 ## About

-A ready to use C template project set up with Autotools build system.
+This is just client api with thread and curl

 ## Requirements

-GNU build system (autoconf, automake, libtool)
+1. GNU build system (autoconf, automake, libtool)
+2. Curl
+3. pthread
+4. sqlite3

 ## Pipeline